tpapillionjr/Personal_Portfolio/README.md

 - [index.html](/Users/tjp/Documents/CompSci%20VSCode/Personal_Portfolio/index.html:1) for most of the page structure and content
 - `assets/css/styles.css` for styling
 - `assets/js/main.js` for gallery and interaction behavior
-- `public/` for screenshots, logos, and project media
+- `public/` for screenshots, logos, resumes, the favicon, and project media

 ## Featured Projects